.

 Mistake 9 – Overpack

 Thailand is hot all year round, no exception.
-The colder it gets here is probably 24 C, which is exceptional, usually around December.
-So all you need to pack are tee shirts and short pants (and passport)!
-And remember, shopping is part of the fun in Phuket, so you probably will buy more than you expect, so keep your packing to the minimum.
+The colder it gets here is probably 24 °C, which is exceptional, usually around December.
+So all you need to pack are T-shirts and short pants (and a passport)!
+And remember, shopping is part of the fun in Phuket, so you probably will buy more than you expect, so keep your packing to a minimum.
 Everything you need can be found here, often cheaper than at home!
-Read about What to pack when travelling to Phuket!
+Read about what to pack when travelling to Phuket!

 Read More!